 No glitter.
 Really!

 Glitter is a safety hazard for our heroes, so no cards with any glitter that will flake off the card are accepted.
-Stickles or pens that apply glitter that will NOT rub off can be acceptable, but please check your cards by rubbing it on a sweater.
-If it flakes off, it cannot be used.
+Stickles or pens that apply glitter that will NOT rub off can be acceptable, but please check your cards by rubbing it with your finger and on a sweater.
+If it flakes OR rubs off, it cannot be used.
 Small gems are fine.
 Before emailing with questions, please read this post to see if it’s already answered.

 Stamp the backs of your cards with our name.

 We stamp the backs of cards with our organization name so families know where the card came from.
 We need your help stamping . . . so much that we’ll send you a stamp for free!

 If a pencil won’t show up, add a liner so your cards stay out of the hospital.
 (Some kraft papers need a liner, light ones do not.)
 One side or two sides – just make sure there’s room to write.